Print

 Figure 1

 BC Powder has recently changed its formula, but the old formulation contained acetylsalicylic acid, salicylamide, and caffeine.
 You will be separating one of these three components in this experiment.
 Look up the structures of the three components.
-Acetylsalicylic acid, Aspirin, is an organic acid; therefore, it is soluble in an organic solvent (diethyl ether), but will react with a basic reagent such as sodium hydroxide or sodium bicarbonate to produce the conjugate base of the acid.
+Acetylsalicylic acid, Aspirin, is an organic acid; therefore, it is soluble in an organic solvent (diethyl ether), but will react with a basic reagent (:B) such as sodium hydroxide or sodium bicarbonate to produce the conjugate base of the acid.
 The conjugate base is a salt and is water soluble; therefore, it is removed from the organic solvent layer.
 Reacidification of this basic aqueous layer will regenerate the organic acid, which will precipitate from the aqueous solution due to the acid's limited solubility in water.

 Figure 2